ghenning/portfolio/README.md

 ## What's in here?

+- *football_statistics_2021_2022*: A look into football player statistics for the 2021-2022 season with an accompanying interactive plotting dashboard.
 - *reykjavik_temperatures*: Time series analysis using TensorFlow to predict temperatures in Reykjavik based on historical data.
 - *lovecraft_haiku*: An NLP model made with TensorFlow to generate